 Demand for Currency

 The demand for a currency is created by two factors, its exports that the others want to buy, or the investments that people want to make in that currency or assets denominated in that currency.
 So rising exports lead to rising demand of that currency and consequent strengthening of that currency.
-Greater capital inflows and investments within from outside have the same effect of increasing demand and strengthening the
+Greater capital inflows and investments within from outside have the same effect of increasing demand and strengthening thecurrency.
+The effects of falling exports or rising imports are the reverse - they reduce its demand and weaken the currency.
+Outflow of capital has the same effect.

 Currency markets and Expectations